Grants and Loans

 Grants do not have to be repaid and will be credited to your account automatically after you have enrolled in the correct number of credit hours to coincide with your award status.
 Loans must be repaid to the guarantor.
 If you have questions about any financial aid offerings, please contact the Financial Aid Office at 970.248.1396.

-Three types of loans are available to qualified students: Federal Perkins, Subsidized and Unsubsidized Stafford, and Federal Loan Parent Program (PLUS) loans.
+Several types of loans are available to qualified students: Subsidized and Unsubsidized Stafford, and Federal Loan Parent Program (PLUS) loans.

 Federal Stafford Loans: are low-interest loans made to students who are enrolled in school at least six credit hours.
 Currently, the interest rate is 4.29 percent for loans disbursed after July 1, 2010.
 Repayment begins six months after you graduate, leave college, or are no longer enrolled in at least six credit hours.
 There are two types of Stafford Loan: subsidized and unsubsidized, both loans must be paid back by the student.

 An Unsubsidized Federal Stafford Loan is not need-based, which means a student at any income level can receive the loan.
 The student is responsible for the interest on the loan while in school, during the grace period, and any authorized deferment periods.
 The student may also choose to postpone payment of interest while in school and during the grace period by having the interest accrue.
 Any unpaid interest will be capitalized (added to the principal) at repayment.
 Unsubsidized Stafford loans are available to Graduate students at a rate of 3.76 percent.